omenking/Ripped-for-ReInvent/notes/basic-breakdown.md

 ## Starting Weights

-With men generally starting with 3 sizes of weight:
+With men generally starting with these 3 sizes of kettlbell weight:
 - 16kg (35lb)
 - 20kg (44lb)
 - 24kg (52lb)

+## Kettlbell Weights
+Kettlbells can come in this size, and be used incrementally to increase weight:
+- 16,18,20,22,24

 ## Fundamental Rate